codeflow2202/deskters/src/pages/about.md

 Here is where Deskters comes into play.
 This site is my last effort to direct my life towards my next goal.
 Live and work on a beach where it is summer the whole year.

 You might think, hey you can't become rich by making a free app!
 And yes I agree.
 But I have a plan... a big, big plan.

+PS.
+I don't know and I'm not related to anyone on the picture on this page.